 Training your brain to think about something other than that project at work or the presentation you have to finish isn’t a simple task.

 It takes a sincere effort and a lot of trial and error to find what is right for you.
-While you may not always be able to keep your thoughts focused on things other than work, what you can do is make the commitment to minimise the amount of time you are working at home.
+While you may not always be able to keep your thoughts focused on things other than work, what you can do is commit to minimize the amount of time you are working at home.

 Napping Isn’t Lazy, It’s Smart

 You may be among the many Americans who are deprived of sleep and not only for work-related reasons.
 There are a plethora of things and events that might cause you to lose sleep.
 The unfortunate truth, however, is that being low on sleep is bad for business no matter what the excuse may be.

 There might not be anything that you can do about your sleepless situation, but what you can do is supplement it when you can.
 Work instinctively feels like the worst place to grab a nap.
 As it turns out, sleeping on the job is a good thing that employers should encourage.

 Sure, it might seem strange to schedule a snooze into your workday.
 All of our experiences tell us that catching some zzz’s during working hours, even if only ever on breaks, is not a good idea.
 Napping is often professionally regarded as being irresponsible.

 According to the CDC, 30% of adults get six or fewer hours of sleep on a consistent basis.
 If you are one of the people who fall into this category, give yourself some shut-eye in the middle of your workday.
 This can be just what the doctor ordered to get you focused and back on track.
 A short 40-minute slumber can make you more alert by an average of 34%.
 (According to the National Sleep Foundation)